 This unusual and magical island oasis, located 70 miles west of Key West, is one of the most unique (and Insta-worthy) national parks in the United States.
 The centerpiece of the island is an old, decommissioned military fort from the Civil War-era that was once the largest of its kind in the United States Navy.
 This hexagonal fortress, made of over 16 million bricks, is a photographer’s dream offering an endless variety of ways to shoot it.
 The scenic views surrounding the fort are also excellent with its quiet, virtually undisturbed beaches, migrating birds and marine life.
 But, there’s only one way to get there.
 Book your trip to paradise on the Yankee Freedom III, open now, Key West’s only state-of-the-art, high-speed catamaran making daily trips to the Dry Tortugas.

 Open right now, the interactive Key West Aquarium is a great place to experience the indigenous marine life that inhabits the offshore ecosystem.
 This window of discovery enables visitors to interact with rays, sharks and other sea creatures while expert guides explain the hidden mysteries of the undersea world surrounding the Florida Keys.
-You can hold a starfish, pet a shark and get up close to numerous other aquatic species like moray eels, barracuda and sea turtles.
 The welcoming Key West Aquarium is a popular attraction where nature and animal lovers of all ages can learn about the marine inhabitants and their biodiverse habitats.

 The northbound corridor of United States US Route 1 stretches and winds for almost 2,500 miles to the edge of the Canadian border.
 And its origins are located right here in Key West.
-The iconic green and white ‘Mile 0’ sign became so popular that an opportunistic t-shirt shop owner was able to trademark it after a lengthy and expensive court battle.
+The iconic green and white ‘Mile 0’ sign at the corner of Whitehead & Fleming Street became so popular that an opportunistic t-shirt shop owner was able to trademark it after a lengthy and expensive court battle.
+After you take some selfies and group photos next to the landmark, skip over to the “End of the Road” shop for some great local souvenirs at 405 Fleming Street!

 Open right now, visit Fury Water Adventure, where the sky is literally the limit!
 Strap in and take to the skies, high above the crystal waters of Key West, and get treated to scenic views.
 The trip includes a ride on a state-of-the art watercraft and even allows for parasailing of up to three people (weight restrictions apply.)
 For an added bonus, you can ask for an exhilarating dip in the ocean before rocketing back skyward to play amongst the clouds!